How long does it take to get to the Lighthouse?

 For more information, visit our Fishing at Point Reyes page.

-Special use permits are required for all weddings and any other event or activity that would involve more than 100 people.
+Special use permits are required for Special Events including, but not limited, to weddings, sporting events, picnics in the reservable Bear Valley Group Picnic Area, and picnics with more than 100 persons.
 For more information or to obtain a permit, contact the park's Special Use Coordinator at 415-464-5111.

 Can I fly my drone at Point Reyes?